nschlaepfer/supersplat-mac/README.md

 4. Launch the app, click **AI Copilot**, and open the in-panel **Settings** drawer:
    - Choose provider: *Local (Ollama)* or *OpenAI*.
    - For OpenAI, paste your API key (stored only in localStorage) and pick any Responses/Chat model (e.g., `gpt-4o`, `gpt-5.1-codex`).
-   - Toggle which tools the assistant may call (`fireEvent`, `explainStep`) and whether to auto-attach viewport screenshots + splat summaries for multimodal models.
+   - Toggle which tools the assistant may call (`fireEvent`, `explainStep`, `saveMacro`, `runMacro`) and whether to auto-attach viewport screenshots + splat summaries for multimodal models.
-5. Ask questions or give commands; the copilot can either explain the next steps or fire events such as `tool.brushSelection`, `select.all`, `camera.focus`, etc.
+5. Ask questions or give commands; the copilot can explain the next steps, fire events such as `tool.brushSelection`, `select.all`, `camera.focus`, save macros (e.g., “denoise → crop → publish”), or replay those macros on demand.

 Validate your Ollama stack anytime with `COPILOT_TEST_MODEL="llama3.1:8b" npm run copilot:test`, which boots the proxy, pings the daemon, and performs a sample chat exchange.

-The copilot never leaves your machine—requests stay between the browser, the proxy server, and the Ollama runtime.
+When running locally, the assistant stays fully on-device.
+When using OpenAI, all requests still route through the bundled proxy so you control the context (screenshots, metadata, macros) that leaves your Mac.

 ## Contributors